rajasaur/rb-extension-pack/rbbroadcastmessage/README.md

 * Click on the "Configure" link in the extension, which allows you to enter a Broadcast message.
 Enter the message and Save.
 * Enjoy!
 All pages of the Reviewboard installation should have the Broadcast message.

+#### Troubleshooting
+In case you get a TemplateNotFound on rbbroadcastmessage/message.html **immediately** after enabling the extension, there is a transient bug thats causing it to happen.
+Please restart the server and it should start working from them on.I will update if this bug gets resolved by then.

 #### Screenshots
 <div>
 <b>Configuration of Broadcast Message in Extensions Administration</b>